shaygitub/ShminiFilter/README.md

 # SminiFilter
-This is a minifilter driver customized to protect against several filesystem operations (currently: IRP_MJ_READ, IRP_MJ_WRITE, IRP_MJ_DIRECTORY_CONTROL, IRP_MJ_SET_INFORMATION, IRP_MJ_CREATE).
+This is a minifilter driver customized to protect against several filesystem operations.
 This minifilter comes included with a UM program that launches the minifilter driver (in case its not protecting the system already) and communicates with the driver using IOCTLs to get the general and special logs of the filesystem by the driver

 # Supported protection mechanisms: